Elephant bird: Biology

-Examination of brain endocasts has shown that both A. maximus and A. hildebrandti had greatly reduced optic lobes, similar to those of their closest living relatives, the kiwis, and consistent with a similar nocturnal lifestyle.
+Examination of brain endocasts has shown that both A. maximus and A. hildebrandti had greatly reduced optic lobes (a part of the brain that processes visual information), compared to most other ratites, similar to those of their closest living relatives, the kiwis, and consistent with a similar nocturnal lifestyle.
 The optic lobes of Mullerornis were also reduced, but to a lesser degree, suggestive of a nocturnal or crepuscular lifestyle.
 A. maximus had relatively larger olfactory bulbs than A. hildebrandti, suggesting that the former occupied forested habitats where the sense of smell is more useful while the latter occupied open habitats.
+Elephant birds probably heavily relied on their sense of smell.
+Morphological analysis of their ears suggests that they had relatively poor hearing.
 Based on the proportions of their leg bones, unlike most living ratites such as ostriches, emus and rheas, but similar to moas, elephant birds are thought to have walked with a relatively slow graviportal locomotion, though the smaller Mullerornis may have been capable of somewhat more agile locomotion than the larger Aepyornis species.